-Who can or should be involved in a church's Shepherding Ministry?
+Who can or should be shepherds in the church involved in Shepherding Ministry?

 Shepherding can happen at various levels, by people in different roles, and in different ways.

 Ideally the shepherd would have the gift of pastor but everyone can do the work of shepherding.
-Elders of a church and parents must especially work at it if they are not so gifted as it is part of their God-given responsibility to shepherd those entrusted to them.
+Elders of a church and parents must especially work at it if they are not so gifted as it is part of their God-given responsibility to shepherd those entrusted to them (1 Pet.
+5:1-4; Eph.
+6:4).
 But, shepherding can happen through a number of venues or persons:

 Click on one of the venues below to take you to training on that means of shepherding.

 - Sunday School teachers

 While each of the above may not be a primary shepherding ministry, they do involve an aspect of it and the person may take his/her role beyond to a deeper investment into the lives and spiritual welfare of those to whom he/she is ministering.